-In this post, I want to answer a question that comes up a lot: is Pinterest right for my business?
-I’m also sharing 14 niches that are perfect for Pinterest and I’ve created a swipe file of 70 Pinterest accounts with a great strategy you need to copy.
+In this post, I want to answer a question that comes up a lot: “Is Pinterest right for my business?”

-In this 5-part series, #PinterestBootCamp, you will learn how to turn Pinterest into a traffic generating machine for your blog.Learn how to turn Pinterest into a traffic generating machine for your blog! #PinterestBootCampClick To Tweet
+In this series, you’ll learn how to turn Pinterest into a traffic generating machine for your online business.

 Throughout the series, you will learn:

-- Why Pinterest is ideal for bloggers and side hustlers (addressed in this post)
+- Why Pinterest is ideal for bloggers and solo entrepreneurs (addressed in this post)

 - How to set your account up for success